 Emigrating to Australia from the UK

-Emigration From the UK to Australia Current Trends and Policies
+Current Trends and Policies

 Since 1947 and the Ten Pounds POMS scheme the UK has always provided the lions share of migrants for Australia each year.
 Since 2012 that trend has changed for the first time as Immigration data shows China and Asia are now providing more investors and skilled immigrants than the UK.
 We look in detail at those figures and how people are still emigrating to Australia from the UK.

 Over 600 people a day emigrate to Australia from the UK according to the latest ONS govt. figures to various destinations.
 Australia remains a firm favourite and the numbers speak for themselves when you see that 5% of the resident population of Australia are from the UK.
 People from the UK accounts for the highest percentage of migrants per year into Australia by a long way.

 This is an incredibly small number which leads to the inevitable opportunities a thriving and growing country has to offer.
 While the UK is overcrowded with a population of 61 million people living in 245 km sq or 249 people per km sq compared to Australia with 7,690,000 km sq allowing only 2.5 people per km sq.
 Sorry about the numbers but they are as important as they are stark.